-Apple likely to face DOJ Antitrust suit- The Information | Technology
+Apple likely to face DOJ antitrust suit- The Information | Technology

-The U.S. Department of Justice (DOJ) has accelerated its two-year-old antitrust probe of Apple Inc in the last several months, increasing the likelihood of a lawsuit, The Information reported on Monday.
-Apple and the DOJ did not immediately respond to Reuters' requests for comment.
+The U.S. Department of Justice (DOJ) has accelerated its two-year-old antitrust probe on Apple Inc in the last several months, increasing the likelihood of a lawsuit, the Information reported on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)